fbpx

 Non-traded REITs are securities that do not trade on a public securities exchange.
 For this reason, non-traded REITs can be illiquid, meaning investors may be unable to sell their investments on demand.
 The underlying collateral of the REITs consists of income-producing residential or commercial real estate.
 Typically, the commissions generated on non-traded REITs are higher than industry norms (approximately 7%) and the investments themselves may be subject to extreme volatility due to associated risk factors.
 Non-traded REITs are suitable only for investors with a long-term investment horizon who are willing to accept higher levels of risk in their investments.

-BDCs make loans to small businesses and finance those loans through capital raised from investors.
-BDCs are suitable only for investors with a long-term investment horizon who are willing to accept higher levels of risk in their investments.
+BDCs make loans to small businesses and finance those loans through the capital raised from investors.
+BDCs are suitable only for investors with long-term investment goals who are willing to accept higher levels of risk in their investments.
 If any of the companies default on their loan repayment obligations, that risk is shifted to investors.

 Private Equity Funds